eyecuelab/labnotebook/README.md

 ### Write a new post

-Posts are written in [Markdown](http://daringfireball.net/projects/markdown/syntax).

-Open your favorite plaintext editor and make a new file whose name matches this format:
+Open your favorite plaintext editor and just start writing.

-`/_posts/YYYY-MM-DD-hello-world.md`

-- Replace `YYYY-MM-DD` with the post date.
-- Replace `hello-world` with a web-friendly title for your post.
-This will become part of the web address once your post is published.

-Include this block at the top of your post:
+Copy this block to the top of the post:

 ```
 ---